 Another soldier serving in the same battalion as Truman was his Jewish friend Eddie Jacobson.

-In addition to their other responsibilities, they partnered together to run their army unit's canteen.
+In addition to their other responsibilities, Truman and Jacobson ran their army unit's canteen.

-After the War, Truman and Eddie Jacobson opened a haberdashery -- men's clothing story, in downtown Kansas City.
+After the War, Truman and Jacobson opened a haberdashery -- men's clothing store, in downtown Kansas City.

 Well-liked by his customers, he ran for office and was elected a Jackson County official in 1922.

-After serving as a a county judge, he was elected a U.S. Senator from Missouri in 1934.
+After serving as a county judge, he ran for the U.S. Senate from Missouri in 1934.

-He was supported by the Kansas City political machine of Tom Pendergast, whose nephew served with Truman in the military.
+He won with the support of the Kansas City political machine of Tom Pendergast, whose nephew served with Truman in the military.

 In 1943, Senator Truman sponsored the bill to designate the birthplace of famous black scientist George Washington Carver as a National Monument -- the first national monument dedicated to an African American.